ImperialCollegeLondon/EventEMin/README.md

 We provide estimation examples per model, and the dispersion measure to be used can be chosen on the corresponding source file.
 Please note that the exact entropy-based measures have quadratic complexity with the number of events and the respective examples are expected to take longer (especially if you do not use OpenMP).

+### Batch Mode
-For each example, two images should be seen, corresponding to the original events and the transformed events, according to the estimated parameters, accummulated on the image plane.
+For each example, two images should be seen, corresponding to the original events and the transformed events, according to the estimated parameters, accumulated on the image plane.
 The status of the optimisation procedure should be displayed in the following format:
   ```
   iteration, restart iteration: score, gradient magnitude